Emmanuel Niyoyabikoze: Early life and education

-First environmental challenges
+Career

-As a teenager, Emmanuel Niyoyabikoze observed the negative effects of deforestation on rural communities in his region.
+As a teenager, Niyoyabikoze observed the negative effects of deforestation on rural communities in his region.
 These observations prompted him to organize local awareness campaigns and collective tree planting initiatives.

 Despite limited resources, he founded the Greening Burundi project, an initiative to promote reforestation and environmental sustainability.
 This project seeks to mitigate the effects of climate change through tree planting activities and educational programs.
 Some of Greening Burundi's initiatives have attracted international attention.